Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Theory

 \subsection{Inference}

-The aim of this paper is to estimate choice functions flexibly using non-parametric estimators.
-However, often in social science contexts, one is also interested in conducting inference over some economic objects.
-Now, given non-parametric regression functions are estimated at a slower rate compared to parametric regressions it is often infeasible to construct confidence intervals directly on the estimated $\hat{\pi}$.
-Fortunately, it is generally possible to perform inference and construct valid confidence intervals for specific economic objects that are functions of $\pi$.
-In this section, we will provide example of one such important economic object and demonstrate how to construct valid confidence intervals for it.
-This will be done by leveraging the recent advances in automatic debiased machine learning as shown in the works of \cite{ichimura2022influence, chernozhukov2022automatic,chernozhukov2022locally,chernozhukov2021automatic}, and others.
-The only difference between our setup and existing automatic debiased machine learning is that we have to account for an additional first-stage estimator $\hat{\gamma}$.
-However, as we will show later in this section if $\hat{\gamma}$ is estimable at a fast enough rate the same analysis of \cite{chernozhukov2022locally} applies.
+This paper aims to estimate choice functions flexibly using non-parametric estimators.
+However, often in social science contexts, researchers and managers are also interested in conducting inference over some economic objects.
+Note that because non-parametric regression functions are estimated at a slower rate compared to parametric regressions, it is often infeasible to construct confidence intervals directly on the estimated $\hat{\pi}$.
+However, it is generally possible to perform inference and construct valid confidence intervals for specific economic objects that are functions of $\pi$.
+In this section, we will provide an example of one such important economic object and demonstrate how to construct valid confidence intervals for it.
+This will be done by leveraging the recent advances in automatic debiased machine learning as shown in the works of \citet{ichimura2022influence, chernozhukov2022automatic, chernozhukov2022locally, chernozhukov2021automatic}, and others.
+However, unlike existing automatic debiased machine learning setups we also have to account for an additional first-stage estimator $\hat{\gamma}$.